nopnop2002/esp-idf-sx126x/http/README.md

 Set the wireless communication direction.

 ### HTTP to LoRa
-Subscribe with HTTP and send to LoRa.
+Receive from HTTP and send to LoRa.
 ESP32 acts as HTTP Server.
 You can use curl as HTTP Client.
 ```sh ./http-client.sh```